-The Lyndon Economic opportunity AmeriCorps Program was founded in 2015 and is located on the Northern Vermont University - Lyndon campus.
-LEAP is a new vision for the legacy of the former Northeast Kingdom Initiative (NEKI) program that has been changing lives of youth and families in the Northeast Kingdom of Vermont since 1994.
+The Lyndon Economic opportunity AmeriCorps Program (LEAP) was founded in 2015 as the new vision for the Northeast Kingdom Initiative (NEKI) program, which has been changing lives of youth and families in the Northeast Kingdom of Vermont since 1994.

-We know that access to a second dose of STEM in an afterschool program, summer camp session, or year round programming will set up students for success in STEM subjects, improve academic engagement and attitudes, help build their soft skills, give them access to additional caring and knowledgeable educators in the form of LEAP members, provide a space for social interaction, and enrich the schools and communities where this programming is offered.
+We know that access to a second dose of STEAM in an afterschool program, summer camp session, or year-round program will set up students for success in STEAM subjects, improve academic engagement and attitudes, help build their soft skills, give them access to additional caring and knowledgeable educators in the form of LEAP members, provide a space for social interaction, and enrich the schools and communities where LEAP programming is offered.
 Afterschool and out-of-school education has been shown to reduce childhood hunger and promote healthy childhood weight (Afterschool Alliance, 2022).
 In Vermont, there are 21,690 students enrolled in afterschool programming and 22,163 who want to be, meaning there is more than twice the need for afterschool programming than is currently available (Afterschool Alliance, 2020).
 LEAP members mostly lead afterschool programs but also lead in school and summer programming to provide support to NEK youth year round.

-Specifically LEAP curricula will focus in the following areas: STEM early literacy, conservation and outdoor environmental education, farm-to-school education, college preparation, 4-H technology, and the natural sciences.
-LEAP members will deliver curricula units and capture data surrounding the number of youth who they serve and the impact that their programming has on youth participants' attitude and enthusiasm for education.
+Specifically, LEAP curricula will focus on the following areas: STEAM early literacy, conservation and outdoor environmental education, farm-to-school education, college preparation, 4-H technology, and the natural sciences.
+LEAP members will deliver curricula units and capture data surrounding the number of youth served and the impact of LEAP programming on youth attitudes and enthusiasm for education.

-The LEAP program is hosted at Northern Vermont University - Lyndon Campus.
-NVU is one of the Vermont state colleges, offering access to 2 year and 4 year degree programs, as well as specialized certificates.
-NVU Lyndon focuses on career preparation and real life experience for students, and is well known for: Electronic Journalism Arts, Atmospheric Sciences, Teacher Preparation, Music Business, Mountain Recreation Management, and much more.
-LEAP greatly values being a part of the campus community, and several current LEAP members are alums of the college or current students!
+LEAP is hosted at Vermont State University - Lyndon.
+VSU - Lyndon is one of the Vermont state colleges, offering access to 2- and 4-year degree programs and specialized certificates.
+VSU - Lyndon focuses on career preparation and real-life experience for students and is well known for: Electronic Journalism Arts, Atmospheric Sciences, Teacher Preparation, Music Business, Mountain Recreation Management, and much more.
+LEAP greatly values being a part of the campus community, and several current LEAP members are current students or alums of the college!